Directional Selection A Level Biology

 While directional selection can lead to remarkable adaptations, it's not a limitless process.
 Several factors can constrain the extent of directional selection:

 • Trade-offs: A trait that confers an advantage in one context might have a disadvantage in another.
-For example, a longer neck in giraffes might improve foraging efficiency but also increase vulnerability to predators.
+Take this: a longer neck in giraffes might improve foraging efficiency but also increase vulnerability to predators.
 This trade-off limits the extent to which neck length can increase.

 • Genetic Constraints: The available genetic variation within a population limits the extent to which a trait can evolve.
 If the necessary alleles are not present in the population, directional selection cannot produce the desired phenotype.